 This is the simplest form of operating a business.
 A sole proprietorship is an unincorporated business that is owned by one individual.
 The business has no existence apart from the owner.
 Only one owner is responsible for making all of the business decisions and, therefore, earns all the profits, but also assumes all of the risks and obligations.
 The owner includes the income and expenses of the business on his or her personal tax return.

 A partnership is a relationship between two or more persons carrying on a business with a view to making a profit.
-Some individuals choose a partnership as the manner in which to carry on a business because of its ease of formation and dissolution, as well as its overall lack of formalities.
 However, like a sole proprietorship, one of the primary disadvantages to choosing a partnership as your business form, includes the unlimited personal liability of each partner for all of the debts and obligations of the partnership.
 In other words, every partner is liable for all the debts incurred by the other partners while acting in the course of business, regardless of the capital contribution of individual partners.
-Also, the owner may be liable for the actions of employees in the course of their employment.

 A Corporation is a distinct and separate legal and tax entity from its owner(s).
 A corporation has its own rights, privileges and liabilities distinct from those its owners or managers.
 A corporation is owned by its shareholders and is managed and controlled by its board of directors who appoint the officers and agree on the policies and transactions to be undertaken by the corporation.